aoharrison/Python-Bash-Bootcamp/Bash_session_materials/Setup_Bash.md

 **Option 2:** Git for Windows

 In addition to providing you with access to Git, Git for Windows also comes with a Bash emulation.
-You can download the installer [here](https://gitforwindows.org) and there are further instructions[here](https://carpentries.github.io/workshop-template/#shell) if you need them.
+You can download the installer [here](https://gitforwindows.org) and there are further instructions [here](https://carpentries.github.io/workshop-template/#shell) if you need them.

 ## MacOS